Space, the final frontier for billionaire Richard Branson - RFI

 Branson, who was knighted in 2000 for his services to entrepreneurship, had hoped to join a commercial flight with Virgin Galactic as early as 2009.

-But its timeline has been hit by a series of delays including a tragic crash in 2014 that claimed the life of a test pilot.
+But its timeline was hit by a series of delays, including a tragic crash in 2014 that claimed the life of a test pilot.

-"Space is hard -- but worth it.
-We will persevere and move forward together," he said following the crash.
+Ever the showman, Branson unveiled a Willy Wonka-esque competition for space enthusiasts to win two free tickets on Virgin Galactic flights, following Sunday's successful flight.

+"I promise lots of chocolate," he joked, comparing himself to the beloved Roald Dahl character.

 © 2021 AFP